justin-zz/arm-jukebox/README.txt

 - **FFmpeg**: Required by `youtube-dlp` for audio extraction.
 Make sure FFmpeg is installed and added to your system's PATH.
 You can download it from [FFmpeg's official website](https://ffmpeg.org/download.html).

-- **Miditones**: An external executable for MIDI processing [miditones GitHub repository](https://github.com/LenShustek/miditones/tree/master).
-This should already be present when cloning this repository.
+- **Miditones**: An external executable for MIDI processing.
+Download it from the [miditones GitHub repository](https://github.com/LenShustek/miditones/tree/master).
+This should be placed in the `miditones` directory of your project.

 ## Environment Variables

 The script requires certain environment variables to be set.
 You can configure them in the `config.yaml` file, which should be located in the same directory as the script.
 The following variables are used:

-- `verbose`: A flag for verbosity ("F" for false, "T" for true).
+- `verbose`: A flag for verbosity (`"F"` for false, `"T"` for true).
 - `tempo`: Tempo for note duration (default is `1.0`).
 - `baudrate`: Baud rate for serial communication (default is `115200`).
 - `serial_port`: Serial port to which the hardware is connected (default is `"COM5"` on Windows, adjust as needed).